The science behind the system.

 The Lenses

 The Drawingadapts the House-Tree-Person test — a projective drawing method clinicians have used for more than 75 years — where what you draw surfaces what’s harder to put into words.
-We pair that lineage with a trait model validated against a 10,000-user simulation, so the reading stays consistent and reproducible.
 It’s a mirror for reflection, not a clinical diagnosis.
-CBT-grounded Lenses are next: structured, evidence-based frames for working through what the signals reveal.
+The Moment, Lens 02, reads a photo you capture and the line you write about it — Momo describes what it notices and reflects it back.
+More CBT-grounded Lenses are coming: structured, evidence-based frames for working through what the signals reveal.

 Learning your patterns